Zoroastrianism and Islam: An Evaluation on Similarities

 Zoroastrianism or Magi?
 Did Zoroastrians worship fire?

-The cult of fire was a tradition practiced by the ancient Aryans in Persia before Zoroaster, and the cult of fire became central after Zoroaster.
+The cult of fire is a tradition practiced by the ancient Aryans in Persia before Zoroaster, and the cult of fire became central after Zoroaster.
 After Zoroaster, priests symbolized the ritual of religious cleansing with fire, and priests are described as “fire-burners”.
 In the Sassanid period, there was a tradition of fire as a symbol of national unity in the palace of the ruler.
 The fire was carefully preserved in the temples, it was fed with wood that was ritually cleaned with a sacred understanding, and the priests used to cover their mouths and gloves so that it would not be polluted by hand or breath.
-This fire, which went from the temple to the house, was also not extinguished.

-The recognition as this firefighter for the Iranian region in Islamic sources has developed in this direction.
+The recognition as this fireworshippers area for the Iranian region in Islamic sources has developed in this direction.
 (Sarıkçıoğlu, 58)

 Similarities Between Zoroastrian Faith and Islam